marcosalvalaggio/kiwigrad/README.md

 pip install kiwigrad
 ```

-## Kiwigrad Library
+## Why kiwigrad

-Kiwigrad library is a modified version of the [micrograd](https://github.com/karpathy/micrograd) and the [minigrad](https://github.com/goktug97/minigrad) packages with additional features.
+Kiwigrad is a modified version of the [micrograd](https://github.com/karpathy/micrograd) and the [minigrad](https://github.com/goktug97/minigrad) packages with additional features.
 The main features added to Kiwigrad are:

 * Training is faster due to the C implementation of the Value object.
 * Tracing functionalities like the original [micrograd](https://github.com/karpathy/micrograd) package were added.
 An example of this can be seen in the [ops](examples/ops.ipynb) notebook.